snowdriftcoop/snowdrift/README.md

 via a many-to-many matching pledge: Each patron of a FLO project agrees to donate a little for every patron who donates with them.

-For the basic idea, see our [illustrated intro].
+For the basic ideas, see our [introduction].

-Other pages on the site describe our [mission], the [economics of FLO projects], the [incentives behind donations], and how our model departs from that of [other funding sites].

 Snowdrift uses the **[Haskell]** programming language **[Yesod web framework]**.
 We stick to exclusively FLO resources and tools in all our work.